Marble The Silver Pothos

 LIGHTING

-Marble isn’t one to fuss and will be happy in all types of light.
+The satin pothos isn’t one to fuss and will be happy in all types of light.
 She is low light tolerant but also will be happy in a medium/filtered light.
+Lighting-wise she pairs perfectly with Eddie the golden pothos and Andy the Yucca.

 WATERING

-Let her soil dry out a little before her next watering.
+Let the satin pothos's soil dry out a little before her next watering.
 She’s very drought tolerant and will forgive you if you forget to water her.
 If she is placed in a shady spot she will only need watering once every few weeks.
 It’s best to check her soil weekly and water when the first three inches are dry.
+Grab our stylish silver and white watering can to help keep him hydrated.

 HUMIDITY